dominictarro/mit-6.824-distributed-systems/Labs/map-reduce/Notepad.md

 ![Figure-1](./_static/dean-ghemawat-figure-1.png)

 Per Figure 1 of Dean and Ghemawat, it's one process for submitting the job, one for receiving/coordinating, and one for each worker.
-The workers will have to be spawned by the coordinator.
+To keep things simple, we will stick to the paper and have the user program spawn the coordinator and workers.

 ## Rust RPC